aialferov/ecl/README.md

 ## More examples

-1. Mutiple each element of list by a specified factor:
+Mutiple each element of list by a specified factor.

 ```
 $ make edit listx